payu-india/CMS-Chatbot/reference/Collect Payment/_payment_payu_hosted_checkout.md

       slug: integrate-with-payu-hosted-checkout
       title: 1.
 Integration Steps
 ---
-The Collect Payment API (**\_payment** API) is used to collect payments for all the Web Checkout integration.
+The Collect Payment API (**_payment** API) is used to collect payments for all the Web Checkout integration.
 This section provides the API Reference for PayU Hosted Checkout or Pre-Built Checkout.

 > 📘 Reference:
 >
-> For an example of how to submit a payment request on your\[website, refer to [Submitting Payment Requ](doc:submitting-payment-request-on-your-website) st-on-your-website).
-To handle redirect URLs (surl a\[d furl), refer to [Handlin](doc:handling-the-redirect-urls) -the-redirect-urls).
+> For an example of how to submit a payment request on your[website, refer to [Submitting Payment Request on your Website](doc:submitting-payment-request-on-your-website).
+To handle redirect URLs (surl a[d furl), refer to [Handling the Redirect URLs](doc:handling-the-redirect-urls) -.

 ### Environment